-Be prepared that you may not always get what your want from your ‘new‘ relative.
+Be prepared that you may not always get what you want from your ‘new‘ relative.

 There is always the potential for this!

-And this is true with the information that is shared to us from cousins.
+And this is true with the information that is shared with us from cousins.

 The science behind DNA genealogy testing is fairly new and it is improving all the time.